 Throughout the centuries, there have been leaders.
 We are social animals who bond together, but we look for order against the chaos of life.
-We look to be organized to accomplish tasks as a society that we cannot perform individually.
+We strive to be organized to accomplish tasks as a society that we cannot perform individually.
 As a result, someone inevitably ends up in charge.

 Leaders in the past have generally belonged to one of three categories: Political, Military or Religious.